Ever thought about giving up forty things in forty days for lent? Probably not, I hadn’t until this week.

 - You could do the same for social media accounts.
 Mute / unfollow any accounts that dont make you happy anymore.
 It is your account, you can curate what you see.

 - A photo or two.
 An odd one but have you got a gorgeous photo of a friend or family member that you taken recently?
 Why not frame it and give it to them as a random act of kindness?

 - This penultimate one is a biggie.
 It is deep.
 Ready?
 “Give up living your life to other people’s expectations“.
 I don’t need to explain that.
 I am just going to leave it there because how many of us can really associate with that?
 And how much easier would life be if we didn’t do it?

 - Lastly is time.
-Can you give up some time to volunteer?
-To even just push a trolley across a car park for somebody who appears to be struggling in the wind and rain.
-Time is precious and it can’t be bought so donating it is one of the nicest things we can do.
+Can you give up some time to volunteer or to give yourself some self care?
+To push a trolley across a car park for somebody who appears to be struggling in the wind and rain, or to sitting and drinking a cup of tea before its gone cold before you get a chance to pick it up.
+Time is precious and it can’t be bought so donating or using it on yourself is one of the nicest things we can do.

 If you have some ideas of something that can be given up each day to add to the list, do let me know in the comments!